Will Hammond: College career

 Hammond appeared in the second half of the Red Raiders' game against TCU after an injury to starter Behren Morton.
 Hammond led scoring drives on his first two possessions.
 On December 14, 2024, the athletic department announced that Morton would miss the Red Raiders' game against Arkansas in the Liberty Bowl, with Hammond being named Texas Tech's starter for the bowl game.

 In 2025, Hammond saw some playing time through the Red Raiders' first three games.
 In week 4, against Utah, Hammond entered the game early in the third quarter after Morton took a hit to the head then subsequently hitting his head against the turf; Hammond would lead Texas Tech on four scoring drives as the Red Raiders would pull away in the fourth quarter to win 34–10.
 Two games later, against Kansas, Hammond entered the game in the 2nd quarter after Morton was taken the locker room with an apparent leg injury.
-Hammond was named the Red Raiders' starter for the following game against Arizona State, though Morton will still be available for the game.
+Hammond was named the Red Raiders' starter for the following game against Arizona State, though Morton was still available for the game.
 Hammond started the following game against Oklahoma State, exiting the game in the second quarter with a knee injury.
 The following Monday it was announced that Hammond tore his ACL and would miss the rest of the season.

+Hammond was named the Red Raiders' week 1 starting quarterback for the 2026 season against Abilene Christian.
+In his first game since tearing his ACL, Hammond started the game going 14-for-14 on passes, finishing the game 26-of-33 for 298 yards, a touchdown, and an interception as the Red Raiders won 33–10.